zynomon/OLD_ERR/faq/index.md

   <summary>
     Will my grandma be able to use this without calling me?
   </summary>
-  Depends on how cool is your grandma, but yeah the gui can give nausea to new users<br> 🧏‍♂️.
+  Depends on how cool is your grandma, but yeah the gui can give nausea to new users 🧏‍♂️.
 </details>

 <details>